-In terms of ambitions, this WG wishes to be positioned as the central Belgian climate and health network, promoting meaningful participation of diverse range of actors from Low and Middle Income Countries and underrepresented and marginalised voices.
+In terms of ambitions, this WG wishes to be positioned as the central Belgian climate and health network, promoting meaningful participation of a diverse range of stakeholders from Low and Middle Income Countries and underrepresented and marginalised voices.

 Topics / sub-topics